 Then, I had a life-changing experience.

-An old boyfriend had re-entered my life and soon I was engaged to be married.
+An old love had re-entered my life and soon I was engaged to be married.
 During our engagement, it became clear that unhealthy aspects of our relationship were getting worse.
-As the months went by, I started listening to the fear that was building inside me, and saw that the dynamics of our relationship violated my basic standards for love, kindness and compassion.
+As the months went by, I started listening to the fear that was building inside me, and saw that the dynamics of our relationship violated my basic standards for kindness and compassion.
+It was confusing and heartbreaking to work through what was happening and how I felt about marrying him.

 This wasn’t who I was, I realized.
-I didn’t just want more love in my life, but I valued love in a deep and profound way.
+I valued love in a deep and profound way.
 In fact, the most important thing to me was love.
 Love was something I stood for.

 I was about to make a choice that would shape the rest of my life, and this was a wake-up call.
-Was I choosing what I wanted?
+Was I creating what I wanted?

 This crisis brought everything into intense focus.
-I needed to be honest with myself and my partner about what I wanted and who I was, and I saw that marrying him would have been an abandonment of my integrity.
+I needed to be honest with myself and my partner about what I wanted and who I was, and I saw that although did love him- deeply- marrying him wasn’t what I wanted.
 It would have been bad for both of us.

 In order to summon the courage to break it off and get through this with both of us better for it, I spent my waking moments focused on love, and this new feeling that was expanding inside me.